kagisearch/kagi-docs/docs/kagi/api/summarizer.md

 Our enterprise-grade Muriel summarization engine produces even higher quality summaries, especially for long documents.
 It also provides longer and more detailed summaries than our consumer-grade model.
 See the difference [here](https://blog.kagi.com/universal-summarizer#muriel).

-Murial usage is a **flat rate of $1 per summary**, regardless of the length or type of the document.
+Murial usage is a **flat rate of $1 USD per summary**, regardless of the length or type of the document.

 To use Muriel just use "muriel" as the "engine" parameter in the API call.
 See examples below.